Input/Output Variables - VAR_IN_OUT, VAR_IN_OUT CONSTANT

 Transferring strings to VAR_IN_OUT CONSTANT

-If a character string is transferred as a variable or as a constant to a formal VAR_IN_OUT CONSTANT variable, the string length can vary.
-At the most, however, the string length of the VAR_IN_OUT CONSTANT variable will be processed.
-Further information can be found at the bottom of this page.
+If a string is transferred as a variable or as a constant to a formal VAR_IN_OUT CONSTANT variable, the string length can vary.
+For more information, see "Transfer variable VAR_IN_OUT CONSTANT".

 Input/Output Variables - VAR_IN_OUT, VAR_IN_OUT CONSTANT 2: